 Here’s why: It can be daunting to find a decent credit card that will accept a limited or bumpy credit history.
 The Capital One Platinum Credit Card is meant for people with average credit — in fact, it’s one of our top recommendations for the best unsecured credit cards for building credit.

 The features of this card are aimed at helping you build credit, so you won’t find much by way of rewards.
 But you will get a $0 annual fee, which isn’t always the case for unsecured cards that accept average credit.
-And if you make your first five monthly payments on time, you can be rewarded with a higher line of credit.
+And if you make your first six monthly payments on time, you can be rewarded with a higher line of credit.

 Treat this card as a stepping-stone and a chance to build your credit, which could lead you to cards with better rewards in the future.

 Learn more with our in-depth review of the Capital One Platinum Credit Card.